clion007/docker-nginx/README.md

 * -e PGID=1000	for GroupID
 * -e TZ=Asia/Shanghai specify a timezone to use in your local area.
 * -v /config	Persistent config files

+## Umask for running applications
+For all of my images I provide the ability to override the default umask settings for services started within the containers using the optional -e UMASK=022 setting.
+Keep in mind umask is not chmod it subtracts from permissions based on it's value it does not add.